Self-stabilisation of cellular automata on tilings: One-dimensional case

 \paragraph{A sequential correction process.} We first describe a particular \emph{sequential} procedure for correcting finite ``islands'' of defects on $X$.
-Namely, the procedure applied on a configuration~$y$ involves updating the symbols on $y$ one by one, from left to right, starting from a cell on the left of the leftmost element of $\Def(y)$.
+This procedure will not be a cellular automaton itself, but will be used in the construction of the cellular automaton.
+Applied on a configuration~$y$, the procedure involves updating the symbols on $y$ one by one, from left to right, starting from a cell on the left of the leftmost element of $\Def(y)$.
 Each update is performed according to the same local rule, which we call the \emph{patching rule}.
 If $y$ is in $X$, then the procedure does not modify any symbol in $y$.
 If $y$ is a finite perturbation of a configuration $x\in X$, then the procedure eventually turns $y$ into a configuration $z\in X$, before reaching few cells to the right of the rightmost element of $\Def(y)$.
 The existence of an appropriate patching rule relies on the fact that $X$ is non-wandering.

 More specifically, the patching rule will be a function $g\colon\Sigma^{2k+m}\to \Sigma$.
 In order to update the symbol at position $i$ on $y$, we replace it with $g(y_{[i-k,i+m+k)})$.
 The sequential updating of $y$ from a cell~$i$ to a cell $j\geq i$ proceeds by first updating the symbol at cell $i$, then updating the symbol at cell~$i+1$, and so forth until we update the symbol at cell~$j$.